 - What facets of treatment should be included in a treatment plan

 Substance abuse assessments are usually privately conducted tests administered by health care or behavioral professionals trained to diagnose addiction.
 Treatment facilities use these these assessments to develop individualized treatment plans.
+Substance abuse rehab begins with this assessment.

 Many professionals are trained to determine whether addiction is present in individuals engaged in substance abuse, including: